jdleslie/AHK-WindowGrid/README.md

 # AHK-WindowGrid
-Cycle through window positions, inspired by the [gTile](https://github.com/gTile/gTile) extension for Gnome.
+Cycle through window positions on a grid system of your design, inspired by the [gTile](https://github.com/gTile/gTile) extension for Gnome.

 I created this to streamline workflow on a 21:9 ultra-widescreen display where I like to organize windows as 25%, 50%, 25% so my main task is in the center.
 Halves, thirds, and quarters are also useful.
 Perhaps this will be helpful for you as well!